-A famous beach, in the embrace of the sea
+Feel the embrace of the sea in Agia Galini

-Once upon a time, this was Soulia, the port of the ancient city of Sivrytos, in the foothills of Mt Psiloritis, before Saracens destroyed it in 640 AD.
+Once upon a time, Agia Galini was Soulia, the port of the ancient city of Sivrytos, in the foothills of Mt Psiloritis, before Saracens destroyed it in 640 AD.
 The modern village scales the ancient hillside, affording panoramic views of the Libyan Sea.

-A bit further east lies Agia Galini’s gorgeous and ever-popular beach.
-The beach boasts a Blue Flag, and cafes, restaurants and hotels cluster around it.
-Boats are also available to take you fishing or explore the nearby sea-caves.
-Inland, the ancient sites of Phaistos, Agia Triada and Gortyna are star attractions.
+A bit further east lies the gorgeous and ever-popular beach of Agia Galini.
+The beach boasts a Blue Flag, and clustering around it are cafes, restaurants and hotels.
+Boats are also available to take you fishing or explore the nearby sea caves.
+Inland, the ancient sites of Phaistos, Agia Triada and Gortyna are star attractions of Crete.

-This small, sleepy fishing village in southern Crete has evolved over the years into a favourite holiday destination.
+The small, sleepy fishing village of Plakias has evolved over the years into a favourite holiday destination in southern Crete.
 There are several good hotels and tavernas, as well as hip cafes and bars for your evening entertainment.
-The crescent-shaped sandy beach is among Crete’s longest.
+The crescent-shaped sandy beach is among the longest in Crete.
 It offers a mix of organised and undeveloped sections and a scuba diving centre adds another element of holiday fun.

-Are you a beach bar, umbrella and sun-lounger beach kind of person, or do you prefer something more out-of-the-way?
-The beaches in southern Rethymno, cater to every taste.
-Some of the closest to Agia Galini are Agios Pavlos, Agios Georgios, Triopetra and Ligkres, while Souda, Damnoni and Ammouthi are nearer Plakias.
+Are you a beach bar, umbrella and sun-lounger kind of person, or do you prefer something more out-of-the-way?
+The beaches in southern Rethymno cater to every taste.
+If you are in Agia Galini on holiday, some of the closest are Agios Pavlos, Agios Georgios, Triopetra and Ligkres, while Souda, Damnoni and Ammouthi are nearer Plakias.

-In the vicinity is another Cretan favourite: the Preveli lagoon and famous palm forest begin where the Megas River and Kourtaliotiko Gorge meet the sea.
+In the vicinity is another favourite on Crete: Preveli’s lagoon and palm forest begin where the Megas River and Kourtaliotiko Gorge meet the sea.
 You can walk there but there are also boats from Plakias.

-The Kotsyfos Gorge is one of Crete’s hidden secrets.
+The Kotsyfos Gorge is one of Crete’s hidden gems.
 If you don’t feel like hiking the gorge, you can admire it from the road.
 It extends from Kanevos village to Plakias.
-If you do hike it, you’ll be amazed by the vertical rocks and the chapel built into the rockface.
+If you do hike it, you’ll be amazed by the vertical rocks and the chapel built into the rock face.

 This steep gorge begins at Koxari village and ends at the Preveli lagoon by the sea.
 Soon after you start walking, you’ll arrive at the chapel of the Blessed Nikolaos Kourtaliotis, set in a spot where spring waters gush from within the rock.
 A hermit is said to have lived in the gorge in the mid-17th century and legend has it that the spring appeared thanks to his miraculous touch.